Microsoft Expression Encoder: History

 Version 1.0 was released to manufacturing on September 6, 2007.

 A beta of version 2.0 was released in March 2008 which included new VC-1 codecs (Advanced, Main, and Simple profiles) and better Silverlight support.
 Version 2 was released to manufacturing in May 2008.
 Expression The first service pack added H.264+AAC encoding support for devices.
 According to Microsoft, Expression Encoder 2 was not a replacement for Windows Media Encoder, despite having many similarities.

-Expression Encoder 3 added multi-channel audio output, more built in device profiles, like support for Zune HD, Xbox 360 and iPod Touch, as well as profiles for online services such as Facebook and YouTube.
+Expression Encoder 3 added multi-channel audio output, more built-in device profiles, like support for Zune HD, Xbox 360 and iPod Touch, as well as profiles for online services such as Facebook and YouTube.
 It also added Expression Encoder 3 Screen Capture, which allows users to create video screen captures.

 Version 4 added IIS live smooth streaming, screen capture improvements and an H.264 encoder based on the MainConcept SDK.
 Expression Encoder 4.0 SP1 was released in January 2011 and added CUDA-enabled GPU-assisted encoding, HE-AAC, screen captures as a live source, live broadcasting templates, Selective Blend de-interlacing and other features.
-Service Pack 2 (SP2) with about 300 bugs fixes was released on November 2, 2011 and added new features such GPU-accelerated video encoding and the removal of 10 minutes screen recording limit.
+Service Pack 2 (SP2) with about 300 bugs fixes was released on November 2, 2011, and added new features such GPU-accelerated video encoding and the removal of 10 minutes screen recording limit.

 Features

-Some of Microsoft Expression Encoder features include:
+Some Microsoft Expression Encoder components include: